CMPUT412W19Team6/Comp3/README.md

 - state machine:
     ![statemachine](https://github.com/CMPUT412W19Team6/Competition2/blob/master/SM_Full.png?s=200)

-    > Note1: There are 3 phases and a wait start in the state machine.
-Everytime the robot saw a long red strip, it will end the current phase.
+    > Note1: There are 4 phases and a wait start in the state machine.
+Whenver the robot saw a long red strip on the road, it will do a temperary stop.

     > Note2: The waite state is the starting state.
 When `button A` is pressed, it will enter Phase 1.
 And if `button B` is pressed during any phase, it will return to wait state.